-Their goal: find a waterway that could connect the Great Lakes to the Gulf of Mexico.
+They aimed to find a waterway connecting the Great Lakes to the Gulf of Mexico.

-The “Chicago portage” later was excavated into the Illinois and Michigan Canal, and later the Chicago Sanitary and Ship Canal.
-During their explorations on the return trip up the Chicago River, Marquette camped for the winter of 1674 at a spot that is now where Damen Avenue intersects with the Sanitary and Ship Canal.
+The "Chicago portage" was later excavated into the Illinois and Michigan Canal and the Chicago Sanitary and Ship Canal.
+During their explorations on the return trip up the Chicago River, Marquette camped for the winter of 1674 at a spot where Damen Avenue intersects with the Sanitary and Ship Canal.

-In 1907, a large cross was erected on that spot to honor Marquette and Jolliet.
+In 1907, a large cross was erected to honor Marquette and Jolliet.
 The cross is no longer on the site, but a plaque still marks this important early exploration into this area.

 A tablet on the back side of its concrete base was inscribed: “In memory of Father Marquette, S.J., and Louis Jolliet of New France (Canada) first white explorers of the Mississippi and Illinois Rivers and Lake Michigan, 1673, navigating 2500 miles in canoes in 120 days.
 In crossing the site of Chicago, Jolliet recommended it for its natural advantages as a place of first settlement and suggested a lakes-to-the-gulf waterway, by cutting a canal through the "portage" west of here where begins the Chicago Drainage-Ship Canal.
 Work on this canal was begun Sept.
 3, 1892, and it received the first waters of Lake Michigan, Jan.
 2, 1902.
 This remarkable prophecy made 234 years ago is now being fulfilled.
 This end of Robey Street is the historic "high ground" where Marquette spent the winter 1674-1675.
 "To do and suffer everything for so glorious an undertaking."
 Marquette’s Journal.
 Erected Saturday, Sept.
 28, 1907 by the City of Chicago and Chicago Association of Commerce.”